VMware ESX: GPL violation lawsuit

-The appeal was decided February 2019 and again dismissed by the German court, on the basis of not meeting "procedural requirements for the burden of proof of the plaintiff".
+The appeal was dismissed by the German court in February 2019, on the basis of not meeting "procedural requirements for the burden of proof of the plaintiff".

 In the last stage of the lawsuit in March 2019, the Hamburg Higher Regional Court also rejected the claim on procedural grounds.
 Following this, VMware officially announced that they would remove the code in question.
 This followed with Hellwig withdrawing his case, and withholding further legal action.

 Related or additional products

 The following products operate in conjunction with ESX: